-- Ad Agency Contract Compliance — aims to identify significant cost recoveries or other improvement opportunities
+- Ad Agency Contract Compliance — aims to identify significant cost recoveries or other improvement opportunities.

-- Reseller and Distributor Review — assists with the enforcement of contracts with channel partners
+- Reseller and Distributor Review — assists with the enforcement of contracts with channel partners.

 - Digital Distribution — assists digital content owners in assessing the completeness and accuracy of self-reporting of content distribution.

-- Recovered cash from overpricing and over-payments
+- recovered cash from overpricing and overpayments of costs or under reported revenues

-- Increased confidence in vendor’s contract compliance process
+- increased confidence in vendor’s contract compliance process

-- Identified opportunities to enhance contract language
+- identified opportunities to enhance contract language